block-hczhai/block2-preview/docs/source/user/keywords.rst

     Optional, mainly for backward compatibility.
 If given, will use the conventional manual npdm code.
     This is only available for 1- and 2- particle density matrices.
     For most cases, the conventional manual code is slower.
-    For soc 1-particle density matrix, only the conventional manual code is available.
+    For soc 1-particle density matrix and transition density matrix between different irreps, only the conventional manual code is available.

 simple\_parallel
     Optional.
 Followed by an empty string (same as ``ij``) or ``ij`` or ``kl``.
 When this keyword is not given,